wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (2) The liability of a member in respect of any share on which a loan or other investment has been made shall be limited to the amount payable thereon under any mortgage or other security or under the rules of the society.

-    (3) The liability of a member to whom a loan or other investment is made under rules made in accordance with [section 24][38] shall not be greater than it would be if the rules treated him as being, by reason of the making of the loan or other investment, the holder of a share in the society.
+    (3) The liability of a member to whom a loan or other investment is made under rules made in accordance with [section 24][38] shall not be greater than it would be if the rules treated him or her as being, by reason of the making of the loan or other investment, the holder of a share in the society.

     Compare: 1908 No 18 s 9; Building Societies Act 1962 s 11 (UK)